ALERTS IN EFFECT for the Big Sur Area

 Closed to Bottchers Gap

-GARRAPATA State Park Trails west of Highway 1 are open.
+GARRAPATA State Park: Trails west of Highway 1 are open.
 Soberanes Canyon Trail is partially open from the main, gated trailhead across from Gate 8 of the Garrapata coastal trail.
 Hikers will be able to proceed to the back of the canyon along the 1.25 mile length of the trail.
-It will be an out and back hike since the Rocky Ridge portion of the trail will remain closed due to hazardous conditions
+It will be an out and back hike as the Rocky Ridge portion of the trail will remain closed pending repair.

-ANDREW MOLERA State Park CLOSED TRAILS: River, Twin Cottonwoods, Hidden, Beach and Trail Camp/Headlands.
+ANDREW MOLERA State Park: CLOSED TRAILS: River, Twin Cottonwoods, Hidden and Trail Camp/Headlands.
 OPEN TRAILS: Creamery Meadow, Ridge, Bluffs, Panorama, Spring, East Molera, Bobcat and Coyote Flat trails.
-NOTE: On October 31, 2018 the seasonal footbridge crossing the Big Sur River was removed for the season.
-Hikers wishing to access the beach, Creamery Meadow, Ridge, Bluffs, Panorama and Spring trails must wade across the Big Sur River.
-The footbridge is expected to be back in place mid-June, 2019.
+NOTE: On June 17, 2019 the seasonal footbridge crossing the Big Sur River was installed for the season.
+Hikers wishing to access the beach, Creamery Meadow, Ridge, Bluffs, Panorama and Spring trails may do so without wading across the Big Sur River.
+The footbridge is expected to be removed in late October 2019.

-PFEIFFER BIG SUR State Park CLOSED TRAILS: Pfeiffer Falls, Oak Grove Trail and the Pine Ridge trails.
+PFEIFFER BIG SUR State Park: CLOSED TRAILS: Pfeiffer Falls, Oak Grove and Pine Ridge.
 OPEN TRAILS: Gorge, Mount Manuel, Buzzard's Roost, Valley View, Liewald Flats, Redwood Deck, Nature Trail, River Path and Warden’s Path.